ABOUT OUR PRODUCT

 About Kitschygumi Designs

 Kathy Dawdy is a fiber and jewelry artist and part time resident of Madeline Island in beautiful Lake Superior, just a ferry ride away from Bayfield Wisconsin.
-She designs hand fabricated jewelry under the name Kitschygumi Designs and contemporary womens sportswear under the name Kate Johannsen for Kitschygumi.
-Kathy attended the University of Minnesota and Minneapolis College of Art and Design graduating with a degree in Home Economics from the U of M. Her initial focus was on textiles and she began developing a small line of designer clothing for various botiques and shops in the greater Minneapolis, Minnesota area.
-Her styles were adaptations of vintage syles of the 30's and 40's, but with an updated look.
-Made from fine linens and made to be layered and fit a variety of body types, her lines developed a loyal following.
+She winters in Fort Myers, Florida and has studios in both locations.
+She designs hand fabricated jewelry under the name Kitschygumi Designs Kathy attended the University of Minnesota and Minneapolis College of Art and Design graduating with a degree in Home Economics from the U of M. Her initial focus was on textiles and she began developing a small line of designer clothing for various botiques and shops in the greater Minneapolis, Minnesota area.

 Kathy Dawdy turned her attention to metal fabrication.
 She fell in love with jewelry making the first time she picked up a torch.
 To Kathy the process of metal fabrication and clothes design are answers to the same questions, "how do I turn this flat material, whether it be metal or fiber, into a dimensional wearable piece of art?"
 Kathy created Kitschgumi jewelry to complement her line of art-to-wear clothing.